netbsd8/computer-knowledge/design/efficiency.md

 - Latency vs Throughput
 ## examples
 - Memcached
+  - distributed hash map (str -> str)
+  - consistent hash to access the storage node
+  - no design for reliability
 - Redis
+  - support more data types like set, map, list
+  - range queries on a single partition
+  - disk persistence via checkpointing or a write ahead log
+  - redis cluster
+    - single leader replication with automatic failover (gossip protocol: hard to reasoning errors)
+# Encoding
+- save network bandwidth and save disk space
+- thrift, protocol buffer
 # Batching requests
 - facts: mitigate network latency and request processing overhead when dealing with small data requests, and it involves combining multiple requests into a single batch for processing on the server side.
 - solution: